 Above all, know that you cannot control the experiences, fears, and traumas with which your students enter your classroom.
 You can, however, influence how safe you help them feel with you and in your room.

-For more ideas, check out some of these great resources on trauma-informed teaching and trauma-informed classrooms.
+For more ideas, check out some of these great resources on trauma-sensitive teaching and trauma-informed classrooms.

 - The National Child Traumatic Stress Network Child Trauma Toolkit for Educators